johnfraserss/ICS4U/Assignments/03 - Project Management (In-Class)/README.md

 Task(s)
 -------

 This is a 4-day group project, completed entirely in class.
+This project replaces **06 - Project Management**, feel free to delete that folder from your repository.

 | Day   | Topic |
 | ---   | ----- |